aaazyq/aaazyq.github.io/README.md

+# Yuqing Zhang

-Master of Data Science and Artificial Intelligence, co-op \| University of Waterloo \| y3593zha@uwaterloo.ca
+Master of Data Science and Artificial Intelligence, co-op

+University of Waterloo

+y3593zha@uwaterloo.ca

 ## SUMMARY OF QUALIFICATIONS